refractionPOINT/lce_doc/docs/sensors.md

 All sensors observe host & network activity, packaging telemetry and sending it to the cloud.
 The types of observable events are dependent on the sensor's type.

-> For an introduction to events and their structure, see the article on [Events](events-overview.md).
+> For an introduction to events and their structure, check out the [Events Overview](events-overview.md).

 ## Commands